Thinking with Frames: Generative Video Distortion Evaluation via Frame Reward Model: Related Work

 \section{Related Work}

-\textbf{Reward Model for Generative Video.} Reward modeling has become a key technique for aligning generative models with human preferences.
-In text-to-video generation, models like T2VQA \cite{kou2024subjective}, VideoScore \cite{he2024videoscore} and UnifiedReward \cite{wang2025unified} assess video quality by directly training on human-annotated ratings, while another approach VideoReward \cite{liu2025improving} trains reward models based on human preference data using BTT loss \cite{bradley1952rank, rao1967ties}.
-To enhance reward performance and provide a more detailed reasoning process, \cite{wang2025unified2, wang2024lift, he2025videoscore2, wu2025rewarddance} attempt to enable reward models to reason through CoT.
-However, these video reward models fail to adequately account for structural distortions in generative videos, which can lead to inaccurate feedback when such issues arise.
+\textbf{Reward Model for Generative Video.} With the development of the generative model \cite{Yao2025navmorph, xu2025drc, xu2025personalized, xu2025personalized_v2, xu2024diffusion, qiu2025accelerating, qiu2025accelerating_v2, wang2025precise, li2026speed, li2026easier, kling2025, hailuo2025}, reward modeling has become a key technique for aligning generative models with human preferences.
+In text-to-video generation, models like T2VQA \cite{kou2024subjective} and VideoScore \cite{he2024videoscore} assess video quality by directly training on human-annotated ratings, while another approach VideoReward \cite{liu2025improving} trains reward models based on human preference data using BTT loss \cite{bradley1952rank, rao1967ties}.
+To enhance reward performance and provide a more detailed reasoning process, \cite{wang2025unified2, wang2024lift, he2025videoscore2, wu2025rewarddance, wang2025unified} attempt to enable reward models to reason through CoT.
+However, these methods largely overlook structural distortions in generated videos, leading to unreliable evaluations.
 Similarly, several works \cite{wu2025visualquality, li2025q, wu2023q, zhu2024adaptive} focus on image quality evaluation but fail to address structural distortion specifically.
-Although \cite{wang2025magicmirror, yang2025heie, ma2025evaluating, wang2024detecting} propose evaluators for detecting generative image artifacts, there exists a domain gap between the structural distortions in generative videos and the artifacts in generative images.
+Although \cite{wang2025magicmirror, yang2025heie, ma2025evaluating, wang2024detecting, liu2025bridging} propose evaluators for detecting generative image artifacts, there exists a domain gap between the structural distortions in generative videos and the artifacts in generative images.
 This motivates us to propose a reward model specifically for evaluating structural distortions in generative videos, further complementing the video reward system.